 Yes.
 A corporation is under the definition of a "person" in Chapter 106, Florida Statutes.
-(Section 106.011(14), Fla.
-Stat.)
+As a "person" a corporation may make contributions subject to the limitations set forth in Section 106.08, Florida Statutes.

 Q19.
 I am opposed in the general election, but I have no opposition in the primary election, therefore, my name will not be on the primary election ballot.
 Must I abide by the prohibition on accepting contributions less than five days prior to the primary election?